opensearch-project/documentation-website/_opensearch/cluster.md

 Zen Discovery is the built-in, default mechanism that uses [unicast](https://en.wikipedia.org/wiki/Unicast) to find other nodes in the cluster.

-You can generally just add all your `cluster_manager-eligible` nodes to the `discovery.seed_hosts` array.
-When a node starts up, it finds the other `cluster_manager-eligible` nodes, determines which one is the `cluster_manager`, and asks to join the cluster.
+You can generally just add all of your cluster-manager-eligible nodes to the `discovery.seed_hosts` array.
+When a node starts up, it finds the other cluster-manager-eligible nodes, determines which one is the cluster manager, and asks to join the cluster.

 For example, for `opensearch-cluster_manager` the line looks something like this: